 The following table shows the estimated costs for full-time and part-time students at Scalia Law School for the 2018-19 academic year.
 These estimates are used in determining financial aid packages for law students.
 As estimates, these figures may vary slightly from the actual costs.
 Note that these figures are subject to change at any time.

 IMPORTANT NOTE: The George Mason University Board of Visitors voted to freeze law school tuition at current levels beginning in 2014–15.
-In addition, the Board has declared its intention not to increase law tuition through academic year 2016–17.
-Under Virginia law, governing boards are not authorized to bind their own hands with respect to the future exercise of discretionary acts.
-However, the Board has acknowledged the compelling case for a three-year strategy to address the needs of law students.
+In addition, the Board then declared its intention not to increase law tuition through academic year 2016–17.
+The law school is grateful to the Board of Visitors for continuing the law school tuition freeze for the 2018-19 academic year..

 |Estimated additional costs (Cost of Attendance)**||$23,868||$23,868|